-Everyone was fed with twelve baskets of fragments left.
+After everyone was fed, twelve baskets of fragments remained.
 This lesson points to Jesus, who is the Bread of Life.

 Secondary lessons are taught:

 - a.
 Bring our all to Jesus.

 - b.
 Our food should be blessed.

 - c.
 There should be no waste.